ndejong/terraform-aws-opnsense-image/README.md

 the action to create the image is performed as a `local-exec` call via `awscli` thus preventing it from being a Terraform resource.

+## Use your new AMI
+You are now able to start a new AWS EC2 instance using the AMI that has been created for you.
+Your new AMI will be listed under the "My AMIs" section when you choose an Amazon Machine Image to start within the AWS console UI.

 ## Warning!
 The default rules used in this arrangement differ from the default OPNsense rules in that they **allow** access to the